Protecting plants from wind is something that should be on the mind of any gardener.

 Be sure to prune your plants regularly to get rid of weak stems and leaves so you can ensure healthy plants that can withstand strong wind.

-Try to avoid using screens since strong wind can blow them away and possibly snag on your plants, damaging them in the process.
-There are also wind resistant trees such as mountain ash compact willows which are not only great plants to grow but will provide plenty of wind protection against more fragile plants.
+Try to avoid using screens since solid wind can blow them away and possibly snag on your plants, damaging them in the process.
+There are also wind-resistant trees such as mountain ash compact willows which are not only great plants to grow but will provide plenty of wind protection against more fragile plants.
 Protecting plants from wind is necessary when young plants are trying to grow on their own.
 Wind can blow away the soil nutrients they need while damaging them at the same time.
-The best way to remedy this is a barrier, natural or artificial, and this will be a great help in cutting down on wind damage.
+The best way to remedy this is a barrier, natural or artificial, which will significantly help cut down on wind damage.
 Purchase a wind direction device to get a sense of the wind and set up your barrier accordingly.
 If you have indoor plants, then bring them indoors and away from outside harm.

 Source of Information on How to Protect Plants from Wind and other Conditions